sn4k3/UVtools/UVtools.Scripts/README.md

 Never run scripts from untrusted sources!
 Always inspect the script content before run something new from others.

 1. First you need to register the UVtools install directory under a environment variable.
-This will allow you to run scripts without have to modify them to put the full path to run them.
+This will allow you to run scripts without have to modify each script to put the UVtools path in order to run them.
    * Open a PowerShell instance as admin
    * Enter: `[System.Environment]::SetEnvironmentVariable('UVTOOLS_PATH','FOLDER/PATH/TO/UVTOOLS', [System.EnvironmentVariableTarget]::User)`
    * Replace 'FOLDER/PATH/TO/UVTOOLS' with your UVtools instalation folder